 So head on down to Jodrell Bank Discovery Centre for one of the largest radio telescopes in the world and a host of interactive exhibitions and displays for you to get your head around.
 The surrounding areas are amazing too, so you can head to Mobberley or Knutsford afterwards for a few drinks and some grub.

 Platt Fields Park

-Get yourself down to Black Dog Ballroom NWS, or even Tiger Tiger’s Lucky Voice pods and get Bon Jovi, Always on the screen, have a little bit of Dutch courage and get singing the song at the top of your lungs.
-If after the 3 minutes 41 seconds she’s not wetter than a sailor’s sock and deeply in love with you – I’m sorry – it’s not meant to be.
+Get yourself down to The Millstone in the NQ, or one of the many karaoke venues in Chinatown and get Bon Jovi – Always on the screen, have a little bit of Dutch courage and get singing the song at the top of your lungs.
+If after the 3 minutes 41 seconds you’re not in love – I’m sorry – it’s not meant to be.